Information for admitted students

 Before coming to Binghamton University:

-BMail is your official Binghamton email address, and is where all university communications are sent.
-Binghamton University has partnered with Google to provide our students, faculty and staff with BMail.
-Please follow the instructions here to activate your account.
+BMail is your official Binghamton email address and is where all University communications are sent.
+Binghamton University has partnered with Google to provide our students, faculty, and staff with BMail (http://bmail.binghamton.edu).
+A BMail account is created when you become a student or an employee.

 Housing and Dining

 You may choose to live on campus or off campus.
+(BISU 1+3 students are required to live on campus in the first year at Binghamton.)
 Please click here for more information.

 Information for All New Students

-Please click here for very important information for all new students, including how to submit the online Medical History form and the Immunization Worksheet and check lists on what you should be before arrival.
+Please click here for information for all new students, including how to submit the online Medical History form and the Immunization Worksheet.
+You will also see a few checklists on what you should do before arrival.

 During your stay at Binghamton University: